SynchronisedNerdism/KK_BE/README.md

 4. Open the game and enjoy!

 ## How to update
-Just download the newest update and replace the .dll file
+Just download the latest release and replace the .dll file